tyfon7/UIFixes/README.md

 Quality of life improvements and fixes for SPT

-Tarkov is full of annoyances but we can fix them!
-Sometimes.
+_Tarkov is full of annoyances, but we can fix them!
+Sometimes._

 ✨ Recently added

-Items that are ~~crossed out~~ have been implemented by BSG!

 ## Added features